-B group vitamins are some of the best vitamins that our body needs to fight hangovers.
+B-group vitamins are some of the best vitamins that your body needs to fight hangovers.
 Unfortunately, due to alcohol’s diuretic nature, lots of B vitamins are lost from the body through urination.

 Vitamin B can be used to help prevent a hangover or at the very least make it feel more tolerable.
-It’s advisable to take some vitamin B supplements before drinking to prevent hangovers and also taking some after drinking to ease hangovers.
+It’s advisable to take some vitamin B supplements before drinking to prevent hangovers and also take some after drinking to ease it.

 So which energy drinks contain Vitamin B?

-The good news is, almost all energy drinks contain a good amount of Vitamin B as it plays a vital role in energy metabolism.
-Just check the label of your favorite energy drink and you’ll likely find that it is packed full of B group vitamins.
+The good news is, that almost all energy drinks contain a good amount of Vitamin B as it plays a vital role in energy metabolism.
+Just check the label of your favourite energy drink and you’ll likely find that it is packed full of B-group vitamins.

 Vitamin C, otherwise known as ascorbic acid, is vital for our body and plays an important role in our immune system.
-It helps keep our immune system healthy and strong.
+It helps keep the immune system healthy and strong.

-Besides that, Vitamin C helps our body to break down alcohol much faster.
+Besides that, Vitamin C helps the body to break down alcohol much faster.
 This is very important as this will ease hangover symptoms and make the effects of a hangover subside sooner.

 What energy drinks contain Vitamin C?

-Not nearly as many as contain vitamin B, but you can still find vitamin C in some energy drinks.
-These include Zipfizz, Rockstar Recovery – Lemonade and Bang Energy.
+Not nearly as many contain vitamin B, but you can still find vitamin C in some energy drinks.
+These include Zipfizz, Rockstar Recovery – Lemonade, and Bang Energy.

 However, it should be noted that if there is a sufficient amount of Vitamin B and related compounds, Vitamin C is really not necessary.

-From personal experience, I think that a small amount of caffeine while drinking and then another small amount of caffeine the following morning makes me feel noticeably better compared to not having any caffeine during the process of causing myself a hangover.
+From personal experience, I think that a small amount of caffeine while drinking and then another small amount of caffeine the following morning makes me feel noticeably better.

-Energy drinks might actually be the perfect buddy for a hangover, since they include a good amount of B group vitamins and also caffeine.
+Energy drinks might actually be the perfect buddy for a hangover since they include a good amount of caffeine.

-However, don’t overdo it with the energy drinks while enjoying the festivities that lead to a hangover.
-While a small amount of energy drinks will probably make you feel much better the next day, if you have too many you will potentially feel worse overall.
+While a small number of energy drinks will probably make you feel much better the next day, if you have too many you will potentially feel worse overall.

-Not to mention the fact that having too many energy drinks has other potential dangers associated with it.
+Not to mention the fact that having too many energy drinks has other potential dangers.
 As with most things, moderation is key.

 Milk Thistle is a purple flower that is a great natural remedy to cure hangovers.
-The extract from Milk Thistle protects your liver by preventing toxins from attaching onto liver cells.
+The extract from Milk Thistle protects your liver by preventing toxins from attaching to liver cells.

-It eases a hangover by breaking down alcohol by detoxing it in the liver.
-That’s good as it will reduce hangover effects quickly if you are in a rush in the morning.
+It eases a hangover by breaking down alcohol to detox it in the liver.
+That’s good as it will reduce hangover effects quickly.
 However, the smart move would have been not to be as crazy with the alcohol the night before.

 Unfortunately, most energy drinks other than Rockstar Recovery Lemonade and Pussy (not available in the USA) don’t contain any milk thistle.

-To put your mind at ease, there are many milk thistle supplements out there in the market.
+To put your mind at ease, there are many milk thistle supplements out there on the market.
 Therefore, rest easy even if the energy drink of your choice does not contain Milk Thistle.

-Potassium is an important mineral for our body.
-It helps to regulate the fluid balance in the body by acting as an electrolyte.
-Furthermore, it helps in regulating the muscle and heart contractions.
+Potassium helps to regulate the fluid balance in the body by acting as an electrolyte.
+Furthermore, it helps in regulating muscle and heart contractions.
 Indeed, potassium is important for a healthy heart.